Student Bios

 Evgeniia Muzychenko (she/her) is a doctoral student in the Historical Studies program.
 Evgeniia focuses on the history of Evangelical missions in late colonial India, specifically, in Maharashtra.
 Evgeniia’s main research interests center around the history of Christianity in India, missiology, Hindu-Christian dialogue, and conversion.
 Evgeniia received her BA in Asian and African Studies at Saint Petersburg State University (Russia) in 2019.
 As a Fulbright scholar, Evgeniia completed a Master’s program in Theological Studies at Villanova University (Pennsylvania) in 2022.

-Prior to her doctoral studies, Shen worked as an admission intern and research assistant in the Candler School of Theology and volunteered as the Youth and Worship Coordinator in the Atlanta Taiwanese Presbyterian Church.
-Shen received the Master of Theological Studies from the Candler School of Theology, Emory University, and she received the Bachelor of Arts in International Studies & History from the University of South Carolina, Columbia.
+Prior to her doctoral studies, Shen worked as an admission intern and research assistant at the Candler School of Theology and volunteered as the Youth and Worship Coordinator at the Atlanta Taiwanese Presbyterian Church.
+Shen received a Master of Theological Studies from the Candler School of Theology, Emory University, and a Bachelor of Arts in International Studies & History from the University of South Carolina, Columbia.

 New Testament

-Chantel R. Heister is a doctoral student in New Testament.
-Heister’s work focuses on ancient conceptions of gender, sexuality, and desire; depictions of female figures in the Hellenistic and Roman periods; and translation studies.
+Chantel R. Heister is a doctoral candidate in New Testament.
+Heister’s work focuses on conceptions of demonic forces in ancient Jewish and early Christian literature; extrabiblical literature and material culture from the Hellenistic and Roman periods; and translation studies.
+Her dissertation, titled “Devil in the Details: The Temptation of Jesus and Matthew’s Use of Psalm 91,” explores the connection between Psalm 91 and the Matthean redaction of the temptation event.
 Her writing on Jezebel’s punishment in Revelation 2:22 has been published in the journal Currents in Biblical Research, and she has presented on the same topic at the Society of Biblical Literature’s international meeting.
 Prior to her doctoral studies, Heister worked as an editor and journalist.
-She received a BA in English and Philosophy from Colorado Mesa University and a MATS from George Fox University.
+She received a bachelor’s in English and Philosophy from Colorado Mesa University and a master’s in theological studies from George Fox University.

 Person, Community, and Religious Life